 We began to release the 2020-base CTI in September 2021.
-We release the 2020-base index from January 2020 retroactively, and the indices before December 2019 are converted into the 2020-base and linked to enable timeseries analysis.
+We release the 2020-base index from January 2020 retroactively, and the indices before December 2019 are converted into the 2020-base and linked to enable time-series analysis.
 Main points of the 2020-base revision are as follows.

-Tables for Reference The integration procedure of FIES, EMS and SHE is reformed.
-Seasonally Adjusted Series The seasonally adjusted indices are revised due to revision of the original indices.
-The tables of the rates of change are expanded from several indices to all.
 Household Consumption Trend Index The index reference period of the CTI is revised from 2015 to 2020.
 The indices by the category of goods and services are started to be released.
 The integration procedure of FIES, EMS and SHE is reformed.
 The indices before December 2019 are converted into the 2020-base and linked.
 The real values are revised due to CPI revision.
 The tables of the rates of change are expanded from several indices to all.
+Seasonally Adjusted Series The seasonally adjusted indices are revised due to revision of the original indices.The tables of the rates of change are expanded from several indices to all.
+Tables for Reference • The integration procedure of FIES, EMS and SHE is reformed.